hard5work/QuizApp/README.md

 # QuizApp

-[Project Description]
 This project is a quiz app developed using a single activity-based approach.
 The objective is to provide a user-friendly interface for users to participate in quizzes and test their knowledge.
 The app utilizes open-source APIs to retrieve quiz questions and present them to the users.

 Features

-User-friendly interface for quiz participation Retrieval of quiz questions from open-source APIs Display of multiple-choice questions with options Calculation and display of the final quiz score
+User-friendly interface for quiz participation.
+Retrieval of quiz questions from open-source APIs Display of multiple-choice questions with options Calculation and display of the final quiz score